-In the theory of genetics, the biological heredity denotes the passing on of traits from parents to their children; the biological variation represents the unique trait information of their children.
-By introducing the biological heredity and the biological variation, genetics provides some theories to analyze the consistent trait information and the unique trait information in the biological world~\cite{willham1963covariance,zhu1994analysis}.
+In genetics, biological heredity denotes the passing on of traits from parents to their children; biological variation represents the unique trait information of their children.
+By introducing biological heredity and biological variation, genetics provides some theories to analyze the consistent trait information and the unique trait information in the biological world~\cite{willham1963covariance,zhu1994analysis}.
 In genetics, $\bm{P}$ denotes the observed trait information.
 Based on the theory for quantitative traits influenced by maternal~\cite{willham1963covariance,zhu1994analysis,visscher2008heritability}, $\bm{P}$ is partitioned as

 where $\bm{B}_H$ denotes the biological heredity representation (i.e., consistent trait information) and $\bm{B}_V$ denotes the biological variation representation (i.e., unique trait information).
 Based on Eq.~\eqref{shengwugongshi}, genetics can explain the observed biological traits from the genetic level.